SapporoAlex/Game-Dungeon-Quest/README.md

 <img src="assets/images/door_ew.png" width="50">  Door: Click on doors when adjacent to open them, revealing the interior.

-- Goal
-  Follow the level's on-screen instructions to complete the goal of the level.
+- Goal: Follow the level's on-screen instructions to complete the goal of the level.

 ## Enemies
 Encounter various enemies like skeletons, goblins, chaos warriors, arrow traps and even a dragon.
 Each enemy type has its unique behavior and attack strategy.
 Beware though, the chaos warrior has 2 HP, and the dragon has 4 HP.
 Enemies will pursue you 1 tile per enemy movement phase.